-Where racism in Thailand does appear, however, is in finding employment and in the workplace — and, if you’re a non-white looking for a teaching job, it’s unlikely you won’t face racism in Thailand as just about every non-white person I know has.
+Where racism in Thailand does appear, however, is in finding employment and in the workplace — and, if you are a non-white looking for a teaching job, it’s unlikely you won’t face racism in Thailand as just about every non-white person I know has.

 Racism in the teaching industry in Thailand

-That’s also why, if you’re black (African or African-American/European, it doesn’t matter ), Asian (particularly Indian) or Middle-Eastern and looking for a job teaching English in Thailand, you’ll need to be prepared to encounter racism on a daily basis and expect to have it take you much longer to get a job than a white person with the same qualifications.
-Unfortunately, that’s just the way it is.
+That is also why, if you are black (African or African-American/European, it doesn’t matter ), Asian (particularly Indian) or Middle-Eastern and looking for a job teaching English in Thailand, you may need to be prepared to encounter racism on a daily basis and expect to have it take you longer to get a job than a white person with the same qualifications.

 Case in point — an older Indian woman I know has been in Thailand for just over three months.
 She is a fully-qualified English teacher with 20 years work experience teaching in Australia.
 When she arrived, she also took and passed a TEFL course in Thailand so she would be sure to be as qualified as possible when it came to finding a job.

-All the white men she knows or meets, most of whom are not qualified teachers and who, in some cases don’t even have a university degree, all found jobs in just a few days.
+All the white men she knows or meets, most of whom are not qualified teachers and some of whom don’t even have a university degree, all found jobs in a few days.

 Racism is anti-Thai not anti-non-white

 What this type of racism in Thailand means is although non-whites suffer as it takes them much longer to find a job, Thai students suffer even more.
-That’s why this type of racism is actually anti-Thai.